steptosky/3DsMax-XplnObj/readme.md

 3DsMaxSdk2010/last@steptosky/stable    is used
 ...
 ```
-- If you are going to compile the plugin for **3Ds Max version greater than 2017** you have to install certain versions of QT.
+- If you are going to compile the plug-in for **3Ds Max version greater than 2017** you have to install certain versions of QT.
   See `dependencies` section above.
   Then you have to specify environment variables with path to QT something like this `C:\Qt\Qt5.6.3\5.6.3\msvc2017_64`:
     - `3DSMAX_2018_QT`=path to certain QT version where `bin` and `include` folders are located.